begriffs/begriffs/README.md

 ## My open source has moved

-Existing projects will stay on GitHub, but my new personal projects live on [dev.begriffs.com](https://dev.begriffs.com).
+Existing projects will stay on GitHub, but my new personal projects are self-hosted on [dev.begriffs.com](https://dev.begriffs.com).